moriano/locoMail/README.md

-# locoMail
+# ~~locoMail~~ Loco Mail Reloaded
-A simple smtp server that can be used for testing
+A simple smtp server that can be used for testing.

+This is a fork from viator's locomail.

+## Improvements over original repo.

+* Used alpine distribution for docker container, so that the image is smaller.

 ## Motivation
 As a developer in many ocassions you will require to send emails.
 It is a pain to either modify the code so that